sokrypton/ColabDesign/af/README.md

 # Updates
 - Jump to [Previous Updates](#previous-updates)
-- **09Sept2022** - v1.0.6
-  - support for alphafold-multimer `model = mk_afdesign_model(..., use_multimer=True)`
-  - support for experimentally resolved loss `model.set_weights(exp_res=1)`
-  - support for multichain design/hallucination for fixbb, hallucination and partial protocols: `model.prep_inputs(..., copies=2)`
-  - support to fix the sequence for certain positions `model.prep_inputs(..., fix_pos="1-10")` (supported in protocols "fixbb" and "partial")
-  - binder protocol improved, prior protocol would try to optimize number of contacts per target, new default is to optimize number of contacts per binder position.
-Number of contacts per binder position can be controlled with `model.set_opt("i_con",num=1)` and number of positions that should be contact with `model.set_opt("i_con",num_pos=5)`
-  - implementing David Jones'-like protocol for semi-greedy optimization, where positions are selected based on plddt, and after 20 tries, the mutation that decreasing loss the most is accepted. `model.design_semigreedy()`
-  - WARNING: the returned pLDDT is now in the "correct" direction (higher is better)
-  - removing recycle dimension from the input features (to standardize with multimer inputs)
-  - removing all dependence on TensorFlow
 - **14Sept2022** - v1.0.7
   - refactoring design.py to add `design_pssm_semigreedy()` protocol, which is a wrapper around `design_semigreedy(seq_logits=)`, and can be used to input/learn PSSM for biased optimization.
   - adding example [peptide_binder_design.ipynb](https://colab.research.google.com/github/sokrypton/ColabDesign/blob/main/af/examples/peptide_binder_design.ipynb) targeted for peptide binder hallucination/design.